 We encountered many folks who have come up to the Upper Thumb for their entire lives but never have seen these interesting sites.
 How many have you been to?
-Check these out and let us know if you have a “must-see” from the tip of the Thumb.
+If your visiting Caseville, Port Austin or Harbor Beach check these out and let us know if you have a “must-see” from the tip of the Thumb.

 Originally conceived as an “Emergency Ark,” the project plays into the Hocking’s fascination with mythic forms and structures from the ancient world.

 “Many of Scott’s projects are in hidden spaces, where you can’t necessarily see them,” one enthusiast noted.
 “But this is enormous — and so visible.
 I drove in from the east, and could see right away the great presence it will have in that landscape.”

 Its one of the few break walls anywhere that encourages you to walk out and take a look at the bay up close.
 You can fish, walk and catch a cool breeze on this 1/4 mile sprig of concrete and stone out into Saginaw Bay.

 Watch the boats come in and out in the early morning and late afternoon.
 However, ifs its stormy be prepared to get wet.